FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/README.md

-# FreeRTOS Labs - Cellular Demo
+# FreeRTOS Labs - FreeRTOS Cellular Library Demo

 ## Introduction

 FreeRTOS offers a suite of networking stacks designed for IoT applications.
-Applications can access communication protocols at different levels - MQTT, HTTP, Secure Sockets, etc.  Common connectivity technologies such as Ethernet, Wi-Fi and BLE have been integrated with the networking stacks of FreeRTOS, with a [wide selection of microcontrollers and modules](https://devices.amazonaws.com/search?page=1&sv=freertos) pre-integrated.
+Applications can access communication protocols at different levels - MQTT, HTTP, Secure Sockets, etc.  Common connectivity technologies such as Ethernet, Wi-Fi and BLE have been integrated with the networking stacks of FreeRTOS, with [a wide selection of microcontrollers and modules](https://devices.amazonaws.com/search?page=1&sv=freertos) pre-integrated.

 The demos in this project demonstrate how to establish mutually authenticated MQTT connections to MQTT brokers, such as AWS IoT Core, by using cellular connectivity.
-The demos use the [Cellular HAL libraries](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-HAL/raw/main/doc/document/cellular.zip) sub-moduled from an external project.
-The Cellular HAL libraries expose the capability of a few popular cellular modems through a uniform API.
+The demos use the [FreeRTOS Cellular Library](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Library/raw/main/doc/document/cellular.zip) sub-moduled from an external project.
+The FreeRTOS Cellular Library exposes the capability of a few popular cellular modems through a uniform API.

 1. Quectel BG96
 2. Sierra Wireless HL7802
 3. U-Blox Sara-R4

 The MQTT and HTTP libraries of FreeRTOS use an abstract [Transport Interface](https://github.com/FreeRTOS/coreMQTT/blob/main/source/interface/transport_interface.h) to send/receive data in a generic way.
-The demos in this project offer a [implementation](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/blob/master/source/coreMQTT/using_mbedtls.c) of the Transport Interface on top of the uniform API exposed by the Cellular HAL libraries.
+The demos in this project offer a [implementation](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/blob/master/source/coreMQTT/using_mbedtls.c) of the Transport Interface on top of the uniform API exposed by the FreeRTOS Cellular Library.

 ## Hardware Setup